NVlabs/instant-ngp/docs/nerf_dataset_tips.md

 data-folder$ python [path-to-instant-ngp]/scripts/colmap2nerf.py --colmap_matcher exhaustive --run_colmap --aabb_scale 16
 ```

-The script will run FFmpeg and/or COLMAP as needed, followed by a conversion step to the required `transforms.json` format, which will be written in the current directory.
+The script will run (and install, if you use Windows) FFmpeg and COLMAP as needed, followed by a conversion step to the required `transforms.json` format, which will be written in the current directory.

 By default, the script invokes colmap with the "sequential matcher", which is suitable for images taken from a smoothly changing camera path, as in a video.
 The exhaustive matcher is more appropriate if the images are in no particular order, as shown in the image example above.
 For more options, you can run the script with `--help`.
 For more advanced uses of COLMAP or for challenging scenes, please see the [COLMAP documentation](https://colmap.github.io/cli.html); you may need to modify the [scripts/colmap2nerf.py](/scripts/colmap2nerf.py) script itself.